csstools/cssdb/README.md

 > “This idea is becoming part of the web.”

 A CSS specification formally endorsed by the [CSSWG] and being implemented by [recognized browser vendors](#recognized-browser-vendors), possibly behind a flag.
-It should be considered stable and subject to little change.
+It should be considered stable and subject to little change, with likely acceptance as a standard.

 ---